nanditavenkatesh/Vector-Space-model-and-evaluation-of-word2vec/README.md

 - **Procedure**:
   1. Load the Brown corpus (`brown100k.txt`), convert words to lowercase, and create a vocabulary of the top 1000 most frequent words.
   2. Construct a term-term matrix where each row represents a word, and columns represent the context words within a window of `k=2`.

-- **Questions to Answer**:
-  - What are the dimensions of your term-term matrix?
-  - Identify the 20 closest words to a chosen word using cosine similarity.
-  - Which two words in the vocabulary are the most similar and the most distinct?
-Does this make sense?

 ### Part 2: Skip-Grams and Negative Sampling
 - **Objective**: Perform a manual step of training a Word2Vec model with skip-gram and negative sampling using a toy example sentence: `"Cat litter smells bad"`.
 - **Steps**: